 Creating and Managing Visual C++ Projects

-You can also create new projects by:
+You can create Visual C++ projects in several ways:

 In This Section

 Describes which project types are available in each edition of Visual C++ in Microsoft Visual Studio 2012.